 On top of all of these issues, Myspace was plagued with public image problems.

 As the user base of Myspace grew, so did the number of people posting nude images of themselves or others.
-The lack of policing by Myspace only inflamed the issues.
+The lack of policing by the social networking website only inflamed the issues.
 Parents became hostile towards the website and actively prevented their children from using it.
 This came to a head when in 2006, a Connecticut investigation looked into allegations of child pornography.

 This led to many users migrating over to Facebook, which was seen as the safer of the two platforms.
 Comparisons have been made the white flight, as Myspace came to be thought of as a sort of “digital ghetto.”